 The era is commonly viewed as the dregs of animation history, which is true in many respects, especially in regards to the mainstream American animation industry.
 But even during this uninspired lull in stateside animation, some amazing things were happening behind the scenes, and there was a grand payoff a decade later.

 As this photo so beautifully documents, the Seventies were a unique moment in animation history when industry newcomers had the opportunity to work alongside not only experienced animators like Phil Roman and John Sparey, but Golden Age legends like Irv Spence, Alex Ignatiev, and Marty Taras.
-Spence was 69 years old at the time of this photo, Ignatiev 65, Taras 64.
+In the Lord of the Rings crew pic, Spence was 69 years old at the time of this photo, Ignatiev 65, Taras 64.

 If you’re at a studio this afternoon, look around and count how many sixty- and seventy-something animators are working beside you.
 I’d wager not too many.

 Back in the 1970s though, the greatest animators of the Golden Age could be found at every studio, whether it was the grand dame Disney or TV schlock-houses like Hanna-Barbera and Filmation.
 Films like Raggedy Ann and Andy: A Musical Adventure and Winds of Change had exceptionally age-diverse crews that would be unimaginable on any contemporary feature.
 (The oldest animator on Raggedy Ann was Grim Natwick, who was 86 years old when the film was released.)

 Young artists who entered the industry couldn’t help but be in constant contact with earlier generations of artists.
 Perhaps some of those young artists, now veterans themselves, look back and wonder why they didn’t take greater advantage of the opportunity to learn from the modest masters in their midst, but they nonetheless picked up tips while sharing office space, and sometimes even got punched in the face by cranky legends.